 I have a big show (100,000+ attendees) coming up for contestants to win a certificate if they happen to win on a larger version of the Connect4 game.
 I am making up a sign to use for this game, but do not want to infringe on any trademarks.

 The term, "ABANDONED - NO STATEMENT OF USE FILED" is used by the U. S. Trademark Officer.
 It means when the applicant has not replied to the Trademark office and the applicant has failed to file "statement of use" then, USPTO abandons the mark.
-The mark is not valid anymore and it is free for...Read more »
+The mark is not valid anymore...Read more »

 An attorney would need to review the exact language.
 Based on the limited information, this probably is trademark infringement because it would likely result in confusion of the source, sponsorship, or affiliation with the other company's trademark.
 A federal trademark provides nationwide...Read more »